 Fostering Transparency and Fairness

-The Secretary of State for Levelling Up, Housing and Communities recently expressed his concern at the “role of commissions in significant premium increases” and asked the FCA to “take immediate enforcement action against those brokers … that cannot demonstrate their commissions represent fair value”.
+The Secretary of State for Levelling Up, Housing and Communities recently expressed his concern at the “role of commissions in significant premium increases” and asked the FCA to “take immediate enforcement action against those brokers… that cannot demonstrate their commissions represent fair value”.

 In doing so he has shone a light on “unfair practices” and “secret commissions”, and in this context and as a contrast the benefits of the direct relationship members typically have with their mutual.
-Along with the transparency which comes through ownership and control, the case for mutuals has never been more relevant and compelling.

-Prospect Law is a multi-disciplinary practice with specialist expertise in the energy and environmental sectors with particular experience in the low carbon energy sector.
-The firm is made up of lawyers, engineers, surveyors and finance experts.
+Prospect is a multi-disciplinary practice with specialist expertise in the energy and environmental sectors with particular experience in the low carbon energy sector.
+The firm is made up of lawyers, engineers, insurance and risk management specialists, and finance experts.

 This article remains the copyright property of Prospect Law Ltd and neither the article nor any part of it may be published or copied without the prior written permission of the directors of Prospect Law.